laravel/nova-docs/4.0/customization/menus.md

 MenuSection::resource(User::class)
 ```

-You also can create links to Nova lens, you may use the `lens` method to quickly create a link to the appropriate path for the given lens:
+Similarly, you may create links to Nova lenses via the `lens` method:

 ```php
 use App\Nova\Lenses\MostValuableUsers;